Joint Active Learning with Feature Selection via CUR Matrix Decomposition: Introduction

 Although active learning has been well studied for years, it still has some issues in many real-world scenarios.
 For example, the sample is often characterized by high-dimensional features, and some of features are often noisy or irrelevant.
 These noisy or irrelevant features bring adverse influence on selecting informative or representative samples.
 Moreover, after querying samples, some supervised learning models, such as decision tree, are often trained based on these labeled data for various applications.
 However, high-dimensional features significantly increase the time and space requirements for model training.
-Meanwhile, when only limited labeled samples are available, it is difficult to guarantee reliable model parameter estimates in high-dimensional feature space.
-One may state that, if we apply some state-of-the-art feature selection techniques, such as $Q-\alpha$ \cite{wolf2005feature}, to learn a low-dimensional representation before active learning, these problems might be solved.
-Of course, this should be helpful for active learning to some extent, while common feature selection techniques and active learning algorithms are independent in designing, directly combining them usually cannot guarantee to obtain the optimal results.
-Therefore, it will benefit from devising principled model and algorithm for incorporating active learning and feature selection in a unified fashion.
-Recently, Raghavan et al. \cite{raghavan2006active} presented a method to use human feedback on both features and samples for active learning.
-Kong et al. \cite{kong2011dual} proposed a dual feature selection and sample selection method in the context of graph classification.
+Meanwhile, when only limited labeled samples are available, it is difficult to guarantee reliable model parameter estimates in a high-dimensional feature space.
+One may state that, if we apply some state-of-the-art feature selection techniques \cite{Li2016Feature}, such as SPEC \cite{zhao2007spectral}, to learn a low-dimensional representation before active learning, these problems might be solved.
+To a certain extent, this is helpful for active learning to some extent; while common feature selection techniques and active learning algorithms are independent in designing, directly combining them usually cannot guarantee obtaining the optimal results.
+Taking a feature selection method, Laplacian Score \cite{he2005laplacian}, and an active learning algorithm, RRSS \cite{nie2013early}, as an example, Laplacian Score aims to select a feature subset for preserving the local structure of data, while RRSS aims at finding an optimal sample subset to reconstruct data with the minimal error in the Euclidean space.
+Thus, it is hard to say that after performing Laplacian Score, the selected feature subset is the most suitable one for RRSS.
+In light of this, it will benefit from devising a principled model for incorporating active learning and feature selection in a unified fashion.
+Recently, Joshi and Xu \cite{joshiactive} presented an active learning method with integrated feature selection based on linear kernel SVMs and GainRatio.
+Raghavan et al. \cite{raghavan2006active} intended to use human feedback on both features and samples for active learning.
+Kong et al. \cite{kong2011dual} proposed a dual feature and sample selection method in the context of graph classification.
 Bilgic \cite{bilgic2012combining} proposed a dynamic dimensionality reduction algorithm that determined the appropriate number of dimensions for each active learning iteration.
-Since all of the above three algorithms are implemented iteratively, and need to train models for querying in each iteration, they are suitable to work in the scenarios of the first group active learning methods.
-Different from them, we focus on learning important features for the second group active learning algorithms, i.e., in the case when no initial labeled samples are available.
-This is an unsupervised learning problem, which is much harder due to the absence of labels that would guide the search for relevant information.
+As all of the above three algorithms are implemented iteratively, and need to train models for querying in each iteration, they are suitable to work in the scenarios of the first group of active learning methods. {Differing from these iterative methods, we focus on studying the problem of the second active learning group, the case when no initial labeled samples are available, by jointly learning important features and samples.
+This is an unsupervised learning problem, which is harder due to the absence of labels that would guide the search for relevant information.}